On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions

 In this section, we analyze the optimistic and the pessimistic formulations, [\textbf{OBLP}] and [\textbf{PBLP}], assuming that either the number of follower variables or constraints in (\ref{eq: follower's feasible set}) is fixed.
 The following result provides a concise proof of the existing results in \cite{Deng1998, Liu1995} and extends them to the case of a fixed number of follower~constraints.

-\begin{theorem} The optimistic problem \upshape [\textbf{OBLP}] \itshape with a fixed number of either follower constraints $m_f$ or follower variables $n_f$ is polynomially solvable. \begin{proof} We begin with analyzing the dual feasible set in (\ref{eq: value function}) in two special cases, where either $m_f$ or~$n_f$ is fixed.
+\begin{theorem} Under Assumption \textbf{A1}, the optimistic problem \upshape [\textbf{OBLP}] \itshape with a fixed number of either follower constraints $m_f$ or follower variables $n_f$ is polynomially solvable. \begin{proof} We begin with analyzing the dual feasible set in (\ref{eq: value function}) in two special cases, where either $m_f$ or~$n_f$ is fixed.
 First, when $m_f$ is fixed, the dual feasible set

 has fixed dimension $m_f$.
 By definition, $\Lambda$ is defined by $n_f + m_f$ linear inequalities.
 Hence, extreme points, $\text{ext}(\Lambda)$, can be enumerated in polynomial time, e.g., by basis enumeration~over active sets of constraints.
 That is, the number of extreme points, $|\text{ext}(\Lambda)|$, is bounded by~$O(n_f^{m_f})$.